Frontier Internet Review

-Frontier’s 1G/1G plan is the expensive exception—both compared to Frontier’s other plans and compared to gigabit internet plans from other ISPs.
-It’s five times as expensive as the 500/500 plan.
+The Frontier FiberOptic Gig Service plan is the expensive exception—both compared to Frontier’s other plans and compared to gigabit internet plans from other ISPs.
 That might be worth it to you if you need the extra speed, but most people don’t.

 What we’re saying here is that Frontier’s fiber service is better than its DSL service.
 Not just because of fiber’s superior speeds and reliability but also because it’s a much better value.
 But unfortunately, Frontier fiber internet isn’t available in most areas.

 You can get Frontier internet in parts of 29 states, including Illinois, California, West Virginia, Texas, and Ohio.

 Not all plans and internet speeds are available in each of the ISP’s service areas.
 You’ll have to check with your representative for the exact plans offered to your address.

 How fast Frontier internet is depends on what type you get.
 Frontier fiber internet speeds can reach up to 1,000 Mbps or 1 Gbps, but fiber internet is available in only a select few cities.
 Frontier’s DSL internet services offer download speeds from 6 Mbps to 115 Mbps.

 Frontier’s fiber internet also has faster upload speeds than DSL.
 The fiber services have symmetric upload and download speeds, which means that you get the same amount of bandwidth for uploading and downloading.

 Most internet plans—including Frontier’s DSL plans—give more download speed and less upload speed.
 That’s usually fine.
 Most people consume more information (download) from the internet than they create for it (upload).